ChrisAdkin8/terraform-gcp-nomad/observability.md

 ```
 ## Performing A Basic Smoke Test

-1. Submit a simple payload to the Gateway Loki endpoint:
+### Step 1: Submit a simple payload to the Gateway Loki endpoint:

 ```
 curl -X POST \